CCom20/us-covid-response/README.md

 - app.py
     - The start of the API for providing access to data.
 - index.html
     - The main landing page for the dashboard.

+### API

+There is a *small* API that I wanted to launch here: [COVID Dashboard API](https://ccomstock-covid-dashboard.herokuapp.com/).
+You can also look at that repository here: [COVID API Repo](https://github.com/CCom20/covid-app).